NorthPew/Chrome-New-Tab-Extension/README.md

 	- A: Simple answer: yes!
 Tho mention that it's a fork.
 - Q: Can I donate?
 	- A: If you want to do it ❤️ The donation will go towards the goals of this project and to help me live.
+ - Q: Do you know any projects I can support or donate to?
+	- A: Yes!
+You could support <a href="https://github.com/Alex313031/thorium">Thorium</a>.